 In 1873, McDonogh School was founded as a school for orphan boys.
 One of the ways we carry on that tradition today is in our boarding program.
-From Sunday night to Friday evening each week, a group of upper schoolers is immersed in McDonogh life.
+From Sunday night to Friday evening each week, a group of Upper School students is immersed in McDonogh life.

 Most of the boarding students live locally.
 They don't board out of necessity, but out of a desire to become more deeply involved with the school community.
 Students get to foster relationships with their classmates and teachers at a level that would be impossible to achieve within the classroom.

 Girls live in the Jane Bay building, and boys live adjacent to them in Lillian Rollins Hall.
-They usually share a room with one or two roommates.
+Each boarder usually shares a room with one or two roommates.
 The two groups share the dorm quad and the lounge in the basement of Rollins.